bassthewise/mixxx-launchpad-mini-mapping/README.md

 · 4th page is for Master Volume and Headphone volume, plus gain and volume control on the 2 decks.
 It has peak controls for each deck

-· 5th page is for Samplers 1-8 with gain; samples will always start from the beggining.
+· 5th page is for Samplers 1-8 with gain; samples will always start from the beginning.

 · 6th page is for Samplers 1-8 again, but instead of gain it has PFL, FF/RW, Sync+/-, and hotcues 1-4.